ibm-cloudintegration/Think2020/lab-5280/LabGuide.md

 In [Part 2](#Part 2: Deploy the integration application to OpenShift Container Platform using OpenShift pipelines), you will use DevOps principles to deploy the integration application to OpenShift Container Platform using OpenShift pipelines and Tekton dashboard which allows you to run CI/CD pipeline in a Kubernetes-native approach to perform fully automated deployment.
 You will configure OpenShift pipeline, Tekton dashboard and configure the pipeline artifacts required to automate deployment of the integration application to OpenShift within Cloud Pak for Integration.

-[Cloud for Integration](https://www.ibm.com/cloud/cloud-pak-for-integration) runs on Red Hat OpenShift container platform and is an integration platform for cloud native modern applications.
+[Cloud for Pak for Integration](https://www.ibm.com/cloud/cloud-pak-for-integration) runs on Red Hat OpenShift container platform and is an integration platform for cloud native modern applications.

 ### Environment used for this lab